 Since 2007 the council has had to focus the majority of its available resources from its basic need and school condition allocations on the provision of new school places to ensure it meets its statutory responsibility.
 The Pupil Place Planning Strategy continues to build on the Councils commitment of ensuring every Sandwell child has access to a place at a good school by expanding successful and popular schools.
-Between 2010 and 2016 an additional 4988 primary places have been provided with a further 120 needed by 2017 in order to keep pace with demand.
-The impact on secondary provision will be seen from 2017 with around 3845 new secondary places needed across the borough by 2024.
-This is in addition to the 1500 new secondary places already planned and provided between 2016 and 2017.
+Between 2010 and 2018 an additional 5138 primary places have been provided.
+The birth rate has decreased since peaking at 5063 in 2012 and the places provided in primary schools are now sufficient in number to provide adequate surpluses in reception.
+More pressure is placed on schools because of inward migration as cohorts move through.
+It is anticipated that based on existing trends, reception cohorts could increase by as much as 4% (200 pupils) by the time that cohort reaches Year 6.
+A further 420 primary places will be delivered for September 2019 in Smethwick with the opening of Shireland High Tech Primary Free School and this will assist with providing more places for children moving into the area.